Bubberstation/Bubberstation/README.md

 ## Contribution Rules and Guidelines

 **1. Do Not Be A Dick**
+- The Bubberstation main repository is maintained by and contributed to by volunteers and hobbiests.
+You are not entitled to our time and energy.
+We reserve the right to permanently remove anyone who does not show both our contributor's and maintainer's common decency.
 - Bubberstation does not operate a strict "goodboy" points system or have defined goals, and anyone is welcome to contribute to this project.
 That being said, the maintainers of this project are free to curate comments as seen fit to uphold a respectful environment.

 **2. The Licensing is Non-negotiable**